Posted By The Law Offices of Eugene G. Bruno, P.C. Posted in: Car Accident.

 Navigating new city streets can be complicated, especially if they involve one-way streets.
 No matter what the GPS says it can really hard to understand exactly where the blue arrow wants you to go.
 If you have your GPS set to speak to you, sometimes the voice is delayed and tells you to turn after the turn.
 Or your phone may be in the middle of recalculating causing you to move through the streets in completely unknown ways until your phone can keep up with you.
 Despite the wrong way driving error, accidents involving wrong-way driving are relatively low.
 Yet, they can be the most deadly.
 Our San Diego car crash lawyers at the Law Offices of Eugene G. Bruno knows all too well the severe injuries victims sustain in a wrong way car accident.

 Like any car accident, if you are hit while driving you are more than likely going to get hurt in some way.
-However, there are certain kinds of accidents that create more injury than others.
+However, there are certain kinds of accidents that create more injuries than others.
 Wrong way driving is one of those accidents with a high rate of severe injury and fatality.
 Because wrong-way drivers are more likely to cause head-on collisions, the injuries look different than if someone was rear-ended or sideswiped.
 Common wrong way accident injuries are:

 San Diego Freeways are known as the most dangerous roads in California.
 Near 900 people have died on the San Diego Freeway.
 Around 350 people died from drivers being under the influence of drugs or alcohol and 29 were attributed specifically to drinking and driving.
 The most dangerous stretch of the San Diego freeway is Interstate 8 at 120 deaths.
 It can be strongly suggested that few of these fatalities could also be attributed to wrong-way accidents.